 In that split second, most employees lose their income source.
-Bye bye goes the job.
-Bye bye goes their sole source of income.
+Bye-bye goes the job.
+Bye-bye goes their sole source of income.

 Amateur bloggers tend to sing a similar song.
 I recall my old blogging days.
 I relied on one income stream, riding peaks, and valleys, waves and troughs, a financial roller coaster.
 I did smarten up one day and added a second income stream, then a third, and a 4th.
 Now I have about 14 income streams open through my blog and various other sources.
 Why?
-I learned from millionaire bloggers years ago; open multiple streams of income to maximize your earnings.
+I learned from millionaire bloggers years ago; after creating a blog, open multiple streams of income to maximize your earnings.

 I wrote an eBook to help you blog full time.
-Bloggers tend to think like amateurs in income regards, so chapter 3 is titled “MSI or You Die.”
+Bloggers tend to think like amateurs in income regard, so chapter 3 is titled “MSI or You Die.”
 Not literally, but blogging-wise, you are almost certainly doomed monetizing through one channel because of attachment that develops.
 Relying on a sole income stream adds way too much fear of the monetizing equation.
 Plus you should steadily earn through a variety of channels to position yourself to be a full-timer.

 Since I am guest posting on the rocking blog of Mudassir, I simply link to my Amazon eBook URL above.
 But on my blog, since I am an Amazon Associate, I link to my affiliate link for the eBook.
 When someone buys the eBook on my blog I earn profits from KDP Select – the Amazon author portal – and Amazon Associates – the Amazon affiliate portal – for some sweet double-dipping.
 This is one example of maxing earnings.